edgarleonardo/GoDaddyApiImplementations/README.md

 The  main purpose of this Api is being able to integrate any kind of application with the GoDaddy stack to automate processes.

+## Docker Support
+This Api has support with Docker and is ready to be use with it.